prisma/prisma1/docs/1.8/03-Tutorials2/01-Setup-Prisma/02-Create-New-DB/02-Postgres.md

 In general, the generated API allows to perform CRUD operations on the types in your data model.
 It also exposes GraphQL subscriptions which allow clients to _subscribe_ to certain _events_ and receive updates in realtime.

 It is important to understand that the data model is the foundation for your API.
-Every time you make changes to your data model (and run `prisma1 deploy` afterwards), the schema of Prisma's GraphQL API gets updated accordingly.
+Every time you make changes to your data model (and run `prisma deploy` afterwards), the schema of Prisma's GraphQL API gets updated accordingly.

 Because your data model contains the `User` type, the Prisma API now allows for its clients to create, read, update and delete records, also called _nodes_, of that type.
 In particular, the following GraphQL operations are now generated based on the `User` type: